ChrisLaRocque/sanity-bulk-edit/README.md

 ![example of table in use](example.png)

+## What it does

+Right now it loads all documents in a Content Lake into a table that can be filtered/sorted.
+The documents can be selected for bulk publish/unpublish.

 ## Why not a plugin?

 There's so much variation in what folks want out of a table, it would be tough to maintain a plugin like this that covers all use cases.
 Hopefully this can provide users a good starting point, which can then be expanded by wiring up additional parts of the @mui/x-data-grid APIs to Sanity's APIs.